-The Silence Feature is intended to temporarily silence the horn while you identify and correct the problem.
+Never remove the batteries to quiet an unwanted alarm.
+Removing you identify and correct the problem.
 Do not use the Silence Feature in emergency situations.
-It will not correct a CO problem or extinguish

-The Silence Feature can temporarily quiet an unwanted alarm for several minutes.
-You can silence this Smoke/CO Alarm by pressing the Test/ Silence button on the alarm cover for at least 3-5 seconds

-After the Test/Silence button is released, the Red LED blinks during the
+It will not correct a CO problem or extinguish The Silence Feature can temporarily quiet an unwanted alarm for several minutes.
+You can silence this Smoke/CO Alarm by pressing the Test/ Silence button on the alarm cover for at least 3-5 seconds After the Test/Silence button is released, the Red LED blinks during the